KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_gift_of_pure_awareness.md

 in your last.

-It is the space in which your entire life unfolds, the silence that holds your every joy and sorrow, the light that shines behind your eyes even when you close them.
+It is the space in which your entire life unfolds, the silence that cradles every joy and every sorrow, the light that shines behind your eyes even when you close them.